 Resolving hip dysplasia in older children and young adults will require surgery, which will attempt to preserve the hip joint and reduce pain within the joint.
 Hip-preserving surgery focuses on realignment of the hip socket so that the ball fits firmly within the joint.
 Screws will be placed within the socket to hold the ball in place until it heals.
 This type of surgery is beneficial for younger patients and those who have not had extensive cartilage loss.

 Joint replacement surgery utilizes artificial means to replace or repair the damaged hip joint.
 This can be in the form of hip joint resurfacing for younger patients or a total hip replacement in more severe dysplasia cases.

-Long-term effects of Infant Hip Displasia
+Long-Term Effects of Infant Hip Dysplasia